Cybersecurity Threat Hunting and Vulnerability Analysis Using a Neo4j Graph Database of Open Source Intelligence

-Open source intelligence offers an extraordinary amount of information that a cybersecurity analyst can use for threat detection, mitigation, and analysis \cite{glassman2012intelligence, evangelista2021systematic, steele2007open, piplai2020knowledge, 9458871, 10.1007/978-3-030-59621-7_2,}.
-However, open source intelligence contains a large amount of noise (i.e., irrelevant information) and most importantly the scale of the data is too large to be useful in its raw form.
-To this end, automating the process of finding indicators of compromise and relevant relationships between the indicators of compromise, has become increasingly important \cite{catakoglu2016automatic, kazato2020improving, 9458871}.
-The central idea utilized in this article is forming a network of associations between open source intelligence documents and \emph{potential indicators of compromise} (IoCs) that exist in the open source intelligence text.
-The term potential IoC is important because it specifies that the text is potentially useful and quite unstructured, but there is a pattern match in the data that does fit a particular form (for example, an IP address, or a CVE).
 Graphs are a natural way to express these types of higher order connections and are used in a variety of cybersecurity contexts \cite{10.1145/3460120.3485353, 10.1145/3469379.3469386}.
-These types of networks, when they are intended for providing semantic meaning between heterogeneous data types are also referred to as \emph{knowledge graphs} \cite{10.1145/3442520.3442535, 10.1007/978-3-030-92836-0_22, https://doi.org/10.13140/rg.2.2.27340.95367}.
-In order to create a graph representation of a large amount of open source intelligence, we utilize Neo4j which provides a visual interface to search the graph, allows a number of users to interact with the data, and also provides an efficient query time for the database to interact with other analysis systems or to simply query and display the raw OSint text documents that are connected to a relevant exploit or IoC.
+These types of networks, when they are intended for providing semantic meaning between heterogeneous data types are also referred to as \emph{knowledge graphs} \cite{10.1145/3442520.3442535, 10.1007/978-3-030-92836-0_22, https://doi.org/10.13140/rg.2.2.27340.95367, https://doi.org/10.13140/rg.2.2.27340.95367, liu2022reviewknowledgegraphapplication}.
+In order to create a graph representation of a large amount of open source intelligence, we utilize Neo4j which provides a visual interface to search the graph, allows a number of users to interact with the data, and also provides an efficient query time for the database to interact with other analysis systems or to simply query and display the raw open source intelligence (OSint) text documents that are connected to a relevant exploit or IOC.
 Neo4j graph databases have been used in other domains for the purpose of storing and querying data structures with complex networks \cite{miller2013graph, guia2017graph, pokorny2015graph, huang2013research} including social network analysis \cite{warchal2012using} and typhoon disaster knowledge \cite{liu2020construction}.
-Utilizing graphs in order to better evaluate potentially relevant connections that exist in a large dataset is a subject of considerable interest in the literature \cite{noel2016cygraph, jia2018practical, joslyn2013massive}.
+We utilize Neo4j because it is a reasonable choice for an existing graph database implementation -- in particular, it is efficient, open source, and there exist Python 3 libraries for interacting with the database.
+Utilizing graphs in order to better evaluate relevant connections that exist in a large dataset is a subject of considerable interest~\cite{noel2016cygraph, jia2018practical, joslyn2013massive}.